Period-Friendly-Bristol/application-wrapper/README.md

 If you encounter `command not found` error, run `chmod +x setup.sh`

 ## Running the whole stack
-run `docker-compose up server` and go to `localhost:3000` to access the Frontend
+run `docker-compose up server` and go to `localhost:3000` to access the site

 ## Running Django Server